lit/lit/packages/lit/README.md

-# Lit 2.0
+# Lit

-Fast, lightweight web components
+## Simple.
+Fast.
+Web Components.

+Lit is a simple library for building fast, lightweight web components.

+At its core is a boilerplate-killing component base class that provides reactive state, scoped styles, and a declarative template system that leads the pack in size, speed, and expressiveness.

 ## About this package

-The `lit` package contains everything needed to build Lit components with the LitElement base class, lit-html templates, and all first-party lit-html directives.
+The `lit` package contains everything needed to build Lit components: the LitElement base class, Lit templates, and all first-party Lit directives.

 Modules:

-- `lit`: The main module exports the core pieces needed for component development: `LitElement`, `html`, `css`, and the most
+- `lit`: The main module exports the core pieces needed for component development, including `LitElement`, `html`, and `css`
 - `lit/decorators.js`: Exports all the TypeScript/Babel decorators from one module.
 - `lit/decorators/...`: The `decorators/` folder contains a module for each decorator (`@customElement()`, `@property()`, etc.) for optimal pay-as-you-go module loading.
 - `lit/html.js`: Just the exports needed for standalone `lit-html` usage: `render()`, `html`, `svg`, etc.